FAQ

 When adding Cloud Governance to a previously created cloud cost connector, do we need to add the cloud-governance IAM permissions to the same role we previously created via the cloudFormation template?

 You can add permissions in the same role as given in the connector.
-Depending on the governance usecase, you can add more permissions for different resource types.
+Depending on the governance use case, you can add more permissions for different resource types.
 Then add GOVERNANCE in the features enabled in connector.

-Do we have an API to validate asset governance rule?
+Does Harness have an API to validate asset governance rule?

 What is RDS resize down policy in asset governance?